 Q: When should I sell my business?

 A: When you and the business are up.
-To maximize your profits, market when you are doing better than ever.
-While the business is on the market, work it harder than you ever have to reduce costs and increase sales.
+To maximize your profits, market when you are doing better than ever Selling begins well before you have to sell – by wisely reducing costs and increasing revenue.
 It’s always nice to go out on a high note.

 Q: I have a buyer!
 Can I announce the sale now?

 A: Until the deal is closed, the sale is not complete.
-Even after you have a buy-sell agreement, the business is really not sold.
-It’s still a pending sale.
+Even after you have a buy-sell agreement, the business is not really sold.
 Anything can go wrong between the buy-sell agreement and the close of the sale.
 If you have elected for confidentiality, be very careful before you let the proverbial cat out of the bag.
 And keep running the business just as you would.

 Q: What do I tell a buyer about my business?
 Does it matter if they are known to me or not in what I share?

 Q: What financial information should I provide?

 A: Have your books and systems in order.
-Inconsistent or messy records, or any unknowns can turn off a potential buyer off.
-They’ll buy a different business that has a clear picture – one that can demonstrate history and performance.
-So keep tidy records.
+Inconsistent or messy records, or any unknowns can turn off a potential buyer.
+They’ll buy a different business that has a clear picture demonstrating history and performance, so keep tidy records.
 Knowing where you have been helps you have a successful business for sale in the future.
 Knowing where you stand today helps you know where you are going tomorrow.

 Q: Do I need a business plan to show a buyer?

-Some have said that in today’s dynamic business environment a two-year plan is all you can responsibly do.
+A: Having a business plan is vital.
+In today’s dynamic business environment, a two-year plan is probably all you can responsibly do.
 But whether you look out one year or fifty, having a business plan that accounts for potential obstacles and opportunities shows a buyer that the business is viable.
 A business plan should include these elements at a minimum:

-* Marketing–how you let your market know what you do and how you do it
+- Marketing–how you let your market know what you do and how you do it

-* Finances–where you are going to find and spend resources
+- Finances–where you are going to find and spend resources

-* Staff–those who are going to do your business, as employees or contractors
+- Staff–those who are going to do your business, as employees or contractors

-* Services/products–what you are doing or selling
+- Services/products–what you are doing or selling

 Q: Why is due diligence necessary for sellers?